Jewish Siberia: Russia's Promised Land

 About this talk

-Siberia is a giant region of Russia that extends from the Ural Mountains in the West to the Pacific Ocean in the East.
-Usually, it is only associated with frost, snow, prisons and forests.
-But is it really so?
-In this talk, we'll learn about Jewish life on this vast territory during the last 400 years.
+Siberia is a vast region of Russia that stretches from the Ural Mountains in the west to the Pacific Ocean in the east.
+It is usually associated only with frost, snow, prisons, and forests.
+But is that really the whole story?
+In this talk, we'll explore Jewish life in this immense territory over the past 400 years.

-Jews of the Pale of Settlement tried to escape to America, to Palestine - but some of them chose a different route and went to Siberia looking for freedom.
-Others were forced to go there (as soldiers, criminals or political prisoners).
-Rulers such as Nicholas I and Stalin had their own plans on Jewish settlement in Siberia.
+While many Jews from the Pale of Settlement tried to escape to America or Palestine, some chose a different path and went to Siberia in search of freedom.
+Others were forced to go there—as soldiers, criminals, or political prisoners.
+Rulers like Nicholas I and Stalin had their own plans for Jewish settlement in Siberia.

-We'll explore when and how Jews got to Siberia, where they settled, and what they did there while the country and the world went through major changes.
-I will also take you to Birobidjan – a Jewish Autonomous region located on the Far East next to the border with China.
-Today it is still a unique place where a visitor may find the street signs in Yiddish.
-Temperatures in Siberia change from extreme cold to extreme hot, and so does the Jewish life there.
+We'll look at when and how Jews arrived in Siberia, where they settled, and what they did there as the country—and the world—underwent major changes.
+I will also take you to Birobidzhan, a Jewish Autonomous Region located in the Far East, near the border with China.
+Today, it remains a unique place where visitors can still find street signs in Yiddish.

 About Evgenia

 Evgenia Kempinski is a Russian Jew born and raised in St. Petersburg.
 Her family was originally from the Pale of Settlement - Poland, Ukraine and Belorussia.
 She has been an official St. Petersburg tour guide for over 15 years and she is the founder and owner of St.Petersburg Jewish Tours - a company offering Jewish travelers a unique experience of showcasing the best of the former Soviet Union and Scandinavia from a Jewish point of view.
-She currently lives in Haifa, Israel.
+She currently lives in Barcelona, Spain, where she offers Jewish-themed and general tours.

 You will be asked to select one of these options: